text-machine-lab/nlp_class_2022/_posts/2022-04-06-Final-project-instructions.md

 # Milestones

-Every class starting next week will be splitted into two parts: lecture and final project work.
+Every class starting next week will be split into two parts: lecture and final project work.
 Each demonstration / document submission should be done on Tuesday during the final project work section of the class.
-You should do this **in person**, zoom submissions are possible only given a sufficient justificatoin and should be appproved a day before the class.
+You should do this **in person**, zoom submissions are possible only given a sufficient justification and should be approved a day before the class.

 1. **Apr 12:** Design document.
 A half-page summary of what you are planning to do.
 Google docs format with comments enabled.
 This document should contain
   * Who is working on the project (one or two people).